USS Patricia: US service

 On 26 March 1919, HAPAG surrendered Patricia to the United States Government.
 On 28 March at Cowes, Isle of Wight she was commissioned into the United States Navy, but she was not given a pennant number.
 Lt Cdr CC Windsor, United StatesNRF, was appointed to command her.

 On 30 March 1919 Patricia left Brest, France carrying members of the American Expeditionary Forces home to New York.
-This was the first of four voyages that Patricia made from France to the USA, in which she repatriated a total of 8,865 servicemen.
+This was the first of four voyages that Patricia made from France to the US, in which she repatriated a total of 8,865 servicemen.

 In one voyage in April 1919 Patricia brought home from Brest to Boston almost 3,000 troops of the 26th Division, including the 102nd and 103rd machine gun battalions.
 On 15 April 1919, while Patricia was in mid-Atlantic, Julius Fischer, a HAPAG agent, locked himself in one of her state rooms and set fire to it by causing an electrical short-circuit.
 Members of her crew broke down the door, put out the fire and arrested Fischer.
 Other HAPAG agents said that Fischer was mentally unwell at the time.
 Patricia reached Boston on 17 April.

 On 4 June 1919 Patricia reached Hoboken carrying 2,847 members of the 36th Infantry Division.
 They included 150 Native American scouts.